Designing Informative Metrics for Few-Shot Example Selection: Experimental Setup

+{\em 4.
+CI parameters:} We additionally created a custom dataset that involves the sequence tagging task of CI parameters for privacy policies.
+For more details on this dataset, refer to Appendix~\ref{app:CI}.

-We perform our experiments on the GPT-Neo series of models which has parameter counts from 125 million to 20 billion (\texttt{GPT-Neo-125M,GPT-Neo-1.3B, GPT-Neo-2.7B, GPT-j-6B, GPT-NeoX-20B}) and additionally 2 black box models (\texttt{Davinci-002} and \texttt{GPT-4}) for the sequence tagging tasks of NER, POS tagging and sentence chunking.
+{\bf Models:} We perform our experiments on the GPT-Neo series of models which has parameter counts from 125 million to 20 billion (\texttt{GPT-Neo-125M,GPT-Neo-1.3B, GPT-Neo-2.7B, GPT-j-6B, GPT-NeoX-20B}) and additionally 2 black box models (\texttt{Davinci-002} and \texttt{GPT-4}) for the sequence tagging tasks of NER, POS tagging and sentence chunking.
+For our custom dataset for CI parameters tagging, we use \texttt{Llama2} variants.